ai4city-hkust/Single-node-slurm-setup-with-multiple-GPUs/README.md

 ```
 Key in the initial password that admin shared with you.

+Alternatively, you can access the server with gui interface.
+Simply install Microsoft Remote Desktop (Mac), or open Remote Desktop Connection (Windows), then setup the PC/Computer Name to be 10.120.17.95:3389 and key in your username and password.

 ### Step 3.
 (Optional) Reset password
 Reset the password:
 ```